 • A driver license in New York State

 There is a government fee for applying for DACA, but grants or loans may be available to help you pay the fee.

-Do not trust any business or individual that promises a green card or U.S. Citizenship through DACA.
+Do not trust any business or individual that promises a Green Card or U.S. Citizenship through DACA.
 If you think you are eligible, you should speak with a trusted immigration expert before applying.